 The injection used in the trial is not intended to treat whole-head hair loss: instead a 2×2 cm square of the scalp where hair loss is evident will be identified, with the density of hair measured six weeks, three months and six months after the injection.
 The Florida team hope to start their trial in July of this year, with the study to be completed by July 2018.

 There is little doubt that these are exciting times in the field of hair loss research.

 As well as modified body fat as a possible solution, scientists are also look at everything from extracting growth factors from blood (something known as platelet rich plasma or ‘PRP’) and re-injecting it into the scalp, to a number of cancer and plaque psoriasis drugs as a potential treatment.
 Additionally, studies are underway to investigate how stem cell therapy and – perhaps less optimistically – concentrated garlic can help people with various hair loss conditions.

 Many of these new trials aim to treat severe baldness, from autoimmune conditions such as Alopecia Universalis which cannot otherwise be treated successfully.
-Others aim to improve on the already clinically-proven and widely successful treatments for genetic hair loss finasteride 1mg for male pattern baldness and minoxidil which can be used for both men and women with hereditary thinning.
+Others aim to improve on the already clinically-proven and only currently MHRA licensed and FDA approved treatments for genetic hair loss.

 Despite the many trials currently underway, there are a number of hair loss solutions already established so, in order to get to the root of the problem as quickly as possible, it is advisable to have a consultation with a specialist.
 They can diagnose your hair loss condition and recommend appropriate treatments, based on their findings, for your immediate consideration.